 A Bee’s Knees and Toilet Paper’s Fibrous Jungles—in Super-High Resolution

-The Research Triangle Nanotechnology Network launches a 30-minute K-12 online educational program featuring a scanning electron microscope housed in a researcher's bedroom
+Research Triangle Nanotechnology Network launches 30-minute K-12 online education program featuring scanning electronic microscope

 Holly Leddy has an unexpected visitor living in her home’s guest bedroom for the foreseeable future.
 But she doesn’t mind.
 Her guest is quiet, doesn’t consume much of anything and is helping her fulfill her organization’s outreach mission.

 It’s a scanning electron microscope from the Shared Materials Instrumentation Facility (SMIF) at Duke University.

 “The idea sort of started as a joke, like, ‘What if I brought an electron microscope home?
 Ha ha ha,’” said Leddy, an electron microscope specialist on the SMIF staff.
 “But when we really started thinking about it, we realized that it wasn’t actually a bad idea at all.
 With so much research grinding to a halt, it would be a perfect time to focus on outreach.”

 Leddy is a member of the Research Triangle Nanotechnology Network—a collaboration between Duke, North Carolina State University and the University of North Carolina at Chapel Hill, that offers unprecedented access to nanotechnology facilities in the Research Triangle area for researchers from across the nation.
 Each school is home to expensive machines that researchers and companies from most anywhere can access to pursue their high-tech nanoscale ambitions.

 The laboratory network also has an outreach mission funded by the National Science Foundation, which usually involves efforts such as providing K-12 educators with lesson plans, hosting field trips in their facilities and sometimes even bringing some of their equipment physically into local classrooms.